 I prefer to keep the same decor in my classroom every year but I do change some of my bulletin boards.

-FREE CHECKLIST: You’ll find a free checklist link available at the end of this post.
+FREE CHECKLIST FOR SUBSCRIBERS: You’ll find a free checklist link available at the end of this post.

 There are so many things to consider when organizing a music classroom.